Read the Arabic version on the Arabic Microfinance Gateway.

 Not caring for one’s health can be catastrophic

 The de-prioritization of health among both genders, but women in particular, has the effect of delaying, sometimes avoiding treatment altogether, which leads to clients putting themselves at greater risk.
 One male participant pointed out his crooked finger: “This finger is broken and it healed that way.
-I couldn’t put it in because I use it for working.
+I couldn’t put it in [a cast] because I use it for working.
 I refused to.”
 In the case of surgeries for chronic or acute conditions, clients who postpone treatment for work, family, or financial reasons often end up in worse health.

 The insights from these focus groups, combined with additional preliminary qualitative research conducted by Women’s World Banking and Lead, led to the design of a microinsurance product that seeks to address clients’ most pressing health-related financial challenges.
 Hemaya (“protection” in Arabic) is a benefit that comes with every loan and includes both a hospital cash benefit and a credit life benefit and is similar to the popular Caregiver plan that Women’s World Banking created in Jordan in 2010 in partnership with Microfund for Women, as well as to microinsurance policies that have recently launched in Uganda, Peru, and Morocco.
 The product is set to pilot in Cairo this month and is offered in partnership with Egyptian Life Takaful Company (GIG).